-We have never declared or paid any cash dividends on our common stock and do not anticipate paying any cash dividends on our common stock at any time in the foreseeable future.
-We currently intend to retain all available funds and any future earnings for use in the operation of our business and do not anticipate paying any dividends on our common stock in the foreseeable future.
-Any future determination to declare dividends will be made at the discretion of our Board and will depend on, among other factors, our financial condition, operating results, capital requirements, general business conditions, the terms of any future credit agreements and other factors that our Board may deem relevant.
+We have never declared or paid any cash dividends on our common stock or other securities.
+We currently anticipate that we will retain all of our future earnings for use in the expansion and operation of our business and do not anticipate paying any cash dividends in the foreseeable future.
+We also may incur indebtedness in the future that may prohibit or effectively restrict the payment of dividends on our common stock.
+Any future determination related to our dividend policy will be made at the discretion of our Board of Directors.